 The Science Behind the Benefits of Meditation

-Below is a brief sampling of scientific findings that demonstrate the positive health benefits of meditation, including:
+Here’s a sampling of scientific findings showing the positive health benefits of meditation, including:

 Lower stress levels